Université de Montréal Faculty of Law

 The Faculty of Law at Université de Montréal in Canada was officially founded in 1892.
 In 2018, the Faculty was ranked by Times Higher Education as the best francophone law school in the world.
 In addition to its civil law degree (LL.B.), the Law School offers a one-year J.D. in common law for Quebec civil law graduates that enables them to take the bar exam in other Canadian provinces and in New York, Massachusetts and California.

 UdeM Faculty of Law is bilingual.
-The languages of instruction are French and English for the LL.B. and English for the J.D.
+The languages of instruction are French for LL.B. and most LL.M. programs, with the J.D. and LL.D. program being bilingual French-English and some programs (such as the LL.M. in Business Law in a Global Context) being in English only.

 History

 The Faculty was originally a branch of Québec City's Université Laval in Montréal.
 It became part of the Université de Montréal upon its foundation in 1920.
 Between 1895 and 1942, the Faculty was located on St. Denis St. in Montréal.
 In 1945, it moved to Mount-Royal and was relocated in 1968 to its current location, which became the Pavillon Maximilien-Caron in 1978 in honour of a jurist.
 One of the first full-time law professors in Quebec, Maximillien Caron promoted a reform in the teaching of law that integrated all aspects of life and instituted new pedagogical methods that included sociology, economics and politics.
 Since the graduation of its first class in 1879, the Faculty has trained the largest number of jurists in Canada.
 Indeed, approximately 15,000 students have obtained an undergraduate law degree from the Faculty.
 The Faculty of Law is recognized among leading Canadian law schools and has produced numerous judges, politicians, and academics.